Laravel-Lang/webhooks-service/README.md

 If your group is divided into forums, then in the forum topic you need to send the command `/connect` to the chat so that the bot can bind to the topic.

+> Note
+>
+> When publishing messages in topics that are closed from users, you must grant the bot rights to manage topics.

 ## Contributing

 Please see [CONTRIBUTING](https://laravel-lang.com/contributions.html) for details.